I spend lots of time working on ways to stay beyond the mediocre.

 I’m working on making a bone flute, not because I want to outdo someone at something that’s been done before, but because I think of it as an almost perfect magical tool for one who lives a quiet life, such as myself.
 They travel very well, and make a sound that somehow commutes between this world and another at times.

-I work to transmute the rhythmic processes of thought into intuition daily – I often describe myself as an intuitionist, because the more I trust myself and honor the dreaming as I experience it, the more fluid and invigorating life becomes.
+I work to spend time in the clear light of intuition daily.
+I often describe myself as an intuitionist, because the more I trust myself, the more fluid and invigorating life becomes.

 I like travel (although the journeys are made as uncomfortable as possible for all but the 1% these days) because it puts me in places where the essential spirit of the earth changes – even different regions of the same country do this for me.
 Travel helps me to tune myself to different rhythms and geometries of the subtle elements that translate experience into forms that easily transgress the artificial barriers between sensation and consciousness.
-The reverse is also true, in that enjoying different channels of “Biospheric TV” (Jeremy Narby’s term) makes it easier to bring experiences of individual and collective psychic realms into the physical, which is why I practice the arts of divination.
+The reverse is also true, in that enjoying different channels of “Biospheric TV” (Jeremy Narby’s term) makes it easier to bring experiences of individual and collective psychic realms into the physical.